 - Simple Sorting: Turn organizing toys or snacks by color, size, or shape into a fun game

-Activities for Your Preschooler (3-5 years)
+Self-Regulation Activities for Preschoolers (3-5 years)

 Preschoolers are ready for activities that build independence: